bbi-lab/bbi-dmux/README.md

 ```

-For either piece of the pipeline, if there is an error, you can continue the pipeline where it left off with either
+For either piece of the pipelines, if there is an error, you can continue the pipeline where it left off with either

 ```
 nextflow run bbi-dmux -c experiment.config -resume